The transformative power of suffering

 Linda: Life is sometimes difficult.
 We don’t get what we want, and we get a lot of what we don’t want.

-These kinds of thoughts may or may not be true.
 If we continue to play these same thoughts over and over in our mind, they become more believable.
-One of the skills to develop as mature, resilient individuals is that of reframing.
-To reframe is defined as “placing something in a new frame.”
+One of the skills to help us develop as mature, resilient individuals is that of reframing.
 When we change our point of view on any given situation, the facts remain the same, but a deliberate shift is made in how we see it.

-We can replace the dismal, energy-stealing thoughts with more responsible ones such as: “I wonder if I have something to do with these breakdowns that I find myself in?” or “I think there must be something important for me to learn here.”
+We can replace the dismal, energy-stealing thoughts with more responsible ones, such as: “I think there must be something important for me to learn here.”
 These are examples of reframing problems as challenges, and taking them on as such.

 As we shift our thinking about our situation, there is a change in emotional tone and the meaning that we give to our life circumstances.
 We can choose to move our experience from a negative frame to a more hopeful one, filled with opportunities.
 This process allows us an expanded view of our reality.

 One example of reframing is redefining a problem as a challenge.
 Such a redefinition activates a different way of being.
-The word problem has a heavy quality to it, while the word challenge is enlivening.
-By a simple change of word, our energy is affected.
+Problem has a heavy quality to it, while the notion of a challenge is enlivening.

 His process was a giant reframe of a hideous situation being transformed in Frankl’s mind to be used for a worthy purpose.
 He was determinedly preparing to use his suffering to help others find hope in their particular horrible physical or mental situations.
 Most of us will never have to endure anything close to the hell that his life was composed of in the concentration camps, but we can be inspired to keep our attitude strong and hopeful, even in dire circumstances.

 Reframing requires seeing something in a new way, in a context that allows us to recognize and appreciate positive aspects of our situation.
 Reframing helps us to use whatever life hands us as opportunities to be taken advantage of, rather than problems to be avoided.
-Breakdowns, no matter from what source, illness, accident, and losses are transformed into challenges and new possibilities to experience life more fully and to become a more whole human being.
+Breakdowns are transformed into challenges and new possibilities to experience life more fully and to become a more whole human being.